-MEDICARE PART B: MEDICAL INSURANCE COVERED SERVICES FOR 2017
+MEDICARE PART B: MEDICAL INSURANCE COVERED SERVICES FOR 2019

-Services Benefit Medicare Pays You Pay MEDICAL EXPENSES Medicare pays for medical 80% of the Medicare \$183 annual deductible, Physician's services, inpatient and outpatient medical and surgical services and supplies, physical and speech therapy, diagnostic tests, durable medical equipment, mental health counseling and other services. hospital. \$183 deductible) amount and limited charges above approved amount.
-CLINICAL LABORATORY SERVICES Unlimited if medically necessary.
-Generally 100% of approved amount.
-Nothing for services.
-Blood tests, urinalysis, and more. • HOME HEALTH CARE For as long as you meet Medicare requirements for 100% of approved amount: and 80% of Nothing for services; 20% of approved amount for Medically necessary skilled care, home health aide services, medical supplies, and other services.
-(Home health care covered under Part B only if you do not have Part A.) home health care approved amount for durable medical equipment and supplies. durable medical equipment and supplies.
-OUTPATIENT HOSPITAL TREATMENT Unlimited if medically Medicare payment to 20% of Medicare Medically necessary skilled care, home health aide services, medical supplies, etc. iecessaly. hospital costs. \$183 deductible).
-BLOOD Unlimited if medically 80% of Medicare First 3 pints plus 20% of necessary. approved amount (arter \$183 deductible) and starting with 4th pint. approved amount ror additional pints (after \$183 deductible).
+Services Benefit Medicare Pay Medicare Pays You Pay MEDICAL EXPENSES Medicare pays for medical 80% of the Medicare \$185 annual deductible, Physician's services, inpatient and outpatient medical and surgical services and supplies, physical and speech therapy, diagnostic tests, durable medical equipment, mental health counseling and other services. hospital. \$185deductible) amount and limited charges above approved amount.
+CLINICAL LABORATORY SERVICES Unlimited if medically Generally 100% of Nothing for services.
+Blood tests, urinalysis, and more. ilecessaly. approved annount.
+HOME HEALTH CARE For as long as you meet Medicare requirements for 100% of approved amount: and 80% of Nothing for services; 20% of approved amount for Medically necessary skilled care, home health aide services, medical supplies, and other services.
+(Home health care covered under Part B only if you do not have Part A.) home health care benefits. approved amount for durable medical equipment and supplies. durable medical equipment and supplies.
+OUTPATIENT HOSPITAL TREATMENT Unlimited if medically Medicare payment to 20% of Medicare Medically necessary skilled care, home health aide services, medical supplies, etc. hospital costs. \$185 deductible). ВГООД Unlimited if medically 80% of Medicare First 3 pints plus 20% of necessary. approved amount (arter \$185 deductible) and starting with 4th pint. approved amount ror additional pints (after \$185 deductible).

-Once you have paid \$183 of expense for covered outpatient services, the Part B deductible does not apply to any other covered services you receive for the rest of the year.
+Once you have paid \$185 of expense for covered outpatient services, the Part B deductible does not apply to any other covered services you receive for the rest of the year.

 Federal law limits charges for physician services.